An orientation to the Community Sacred Fire Ceremony

 Fire is at the heart of human culture since the dawn of time and almost every life process is connected back to it.
 It is said that all knowledge comes from fire.
 In this understanding, being in healthy relationship with fire is imperative and part of the chaos and disconnection of this time can be seen as a reflection of how we have come out of healthy relationship with fire and so its capacity to destroy has become out of hand.
 Knowledge on it’s own is not necessarily helpful, it is how it gets used that is key.
 Honouring fire and acknowledging our own inner fire and how we use that in healthy ways can only serve to support life.

-The community sacred fire is a road map back to healthy culture, a template to help us return to connection to ourselves, each other, nature and spirit.
+The Community Sacred Fire is a road map back to healthy culture, a template to help us return to connection to ourselves, each other, nature and spirit.

 It can be applied towards the release of trauma, grief, as a centre point for rites of passage, building of relationships, to facilitate conversation with the ancestors and the future generations and many more applications.
+Many of our ancestors were not supported to heal and this can be expressed in the physical as different disconnections.
+Working with this format can heal things beyond this time and place.

-We will be offering this fire you are attending as an overnight process that brings all the elements of the longer fire together, dedicated towards health and happiness for all our relations, supporting our questers, for cultural healing and honed to the specific needs of our group so we are united in what we are doing together
+We will be offering this fire you are attending as an overnight process that brings the elements of the longer fire together, dedicated towards health and happiness for all our relations, supporting our questers, for cultural healing and honed to the specific needs of our group so we are united in what we are doing together

 The ceremony

-We tend a fire from dusk until dawn through its life stages from conception, birth, childhood and youth, adulthood old age and ultimately death.
-We honour each stage of this process and through connection with fire in all it’s life stages can learn and experience a lot about the flow of life and integration of things that are moving in our own lives.
+We tend a fire from dusk until dawn through its life stages from conception, birth, childhood and youth, adulthood, old age and ultimately death.
+We honour each stage of this process and through connection with fire in all its life stages can learn and experience a lot about the flow of life and integration of things that are moving in our own lives.

 We use tobacco offerings to the fire to offer our prayers.
 We sit with the fire in prayer and share if needed, sing if we feel, or remain silent.
-Songs, stories, reflections and are very welcome within the context of being in heartfelt connection with the intentions of the ceremony.
+Songs, stories and reflections are very welcome within the context of being in heartfelt connection with the intentions of the ceremony.
 There are no spectators, we all co create this gathering and our unique contributions are really valuable and important whether we are vocal or remain quiet.

 We always move in a clockwise direction around the fire as we embody the archetypal movements of creation.

 We are smudged into the space which has a clearly defined entrance by a water woman.
-The men tend the fire with one man always in this role focused soley on the fire and the prayer of the ceremony.
+The men tend the fire with one man always in this role focused solely on the fire and the prayer of the ceremony.

 The opportunity includes